utkarshg6/helpful/Redux.md

 - Reducer function uses two arguments, `state` and `action`.
 For state argument a default value is provided known as `initialState`.

-- It stores the state of application when Web App is initiated.
+- It stores the state of application when Web App is initialized.

 ```javascript
 // Sync Initial State